Steve Cook: Championship & Promotion to the Premier League

 Cook playing for AFC Bournemouth in 2015.

 Cook made a decent start to his first season in the Championship with Bournemouth, starting the first 20 league games of the season and being a consistent presence for the club.
 He scored his first ever Championship goal in a 5–2 home win against Millwall on 5 October.
 Cook scored his second goal of the season, and the only goal of the game, in a 0–1 away win against Barnsley on 22 March, and he then scored again in a 2–2 draw away to Ipswich on 21 April.
 Cook finished his first season-proper of Championship football having made 40 appearances for the club in all competitions, as Bournemouth recorded their highest ever league finish of 10th.

 The 2014–15 season started well for Cook, playing in and keeping a clean sheet in the 0–4 opening day win away at Huddersfield Town.
 Cook went on to score in the games against Blackburn and Rotherham on 23 August and 13 September respectively.
 Bournemouth went on an impressive run of 14 games unbeaten, a period in which Cook played every single minute, beginning with a 1–2 away win at Bolton on 4 October and ending with a 1–2 home defeat to Norwich City on 10 January.
-Within this period Cook played in the Cherries 0–8 away win against Birmingham City; which is Bournemouth's highest league win in recorded history.
+Within this period Cook played in the Cherries 0–8 away win against Birmingham City; which is Bournemouth's highest ever league win.

 The Cherries would then go on another undefeated streak, which would last until the end of the season, starting with a 0–0 home draw against Blackburn.
 Cook scored his fourth goal of the season, a screamer against Fulham in a 1–5 away win that lifted the Cherries into first on goal difference, on 6 March.
 Cook started in and played the full 90 minutes in the pivotal home game against Bolton on 27 April.
 With the Cherries far superior goal difference to third placed Middlesbrough FC, a win in the penultimate game would all but confirm the club's promotion to the Premier League; Bournemouth went on to seal an impressive 3–0 win to do just that.
 Cook repeated the trick with the Cherries by playing the full 90 minutes once more in the final game of the season against Charlton, a 0–3 away win that secured not just the promotion, but the Championship title as well, with Watford failing to beat Sheffield Wednesday in their final game.
 Cook was ever-present in the 2014–15 season, playing in all 46 games and scoring 4 goals as Bournemouth won the Championship and were promoted to the Premier League.